Bushcraft Home Page

 Mick Hall turns his teaching skills to explore this brilliant new horizon.
 The materials, methods & special techniques are clearly explained in easy step by step instructions.

 They say there’s hardly a fish species that will not take an artificial fly.
 This may be so, for I can’t think of any finny critter that has yet to be caught on a fly in our waters.
 Well apart from the great white shark and a few of his mates, but then they could have taken the fly, the boat and the crew as well.
 There’s some rough and lonely waters around here.
-There’s a challenge for you, be the first to catch a great white on the fly and live to tell the tale.

-Saltwater Fly Tying Methods 1
+Saltwater Fly Tying Methods 1 - DVD

-Saltwater Fly Tying Methods 2
+Saltwater Fly Tying Methods 2 - DVD

 Learn to tie: